bcit-ci/CodeIgniter/user_guide_src/source/helpers/file_helper.rst

 		$controllers = get_filenames(APPPATH.'controllers/');

 .. function:: get_dir_file_info($source_dir, $top_level_only)

 	:param	string	$source_dir: Directory path
 	:param	bool	$top_level_only: Whether to look only at the specified directory (excluding sub-directories)
-	:returns:	array
+	:returns:	An array containing info on the supplied directory's contents
+	:rtype:	array

 	Reads the specified directory and builds an array containing the filenames, filesize, dates, and permissions.
 Sub-folders contained within the specified path are only read